-- 6) Section V16 will include amongst other things the following: - i.
-The UNC Performance Assurance Objective and other terms pertaining to PAC - ii. the composition of the Performance Assurance Committee membership; - iii. the basis on which Performance Assurance Committee members are to be appointed and from time to time removed and/or replaced.
-This to include that each User and its Affiliates holding more than one Gas Transporters Licence may submit up to three nominations for the purposes of the appointment process.
-The reason for this is that members are explicitly committing to act in the interest of the GB Gas industry and therefore no logical bar to having more than 1 member from the same company IF they are the best candidates .
-Suggest maximum is lifted from 1 to 3 from any one group of companies. - iv. the basis on which a person (not being a committee member) will be appointed to chair each meeting of the Performance Assurance Committee; to include a PACappointed PAFA employee if necessary - v. the basis on which a person (not being a committee member) will be appointed as secretary to the Performance Assurance Committee; to include a PAC-appointed PAFA employee if necessary - vi. the voting arrangements and the basis on which decisions of the Performance Assurance Committee will be made; and - vii. the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority. - viii.
-Definition of the Performance Assurance Framework Document and its purpose and governance (removing it from V12 and moving it to a PAC-governed document) - ix.
-UNCC will have no power to overrule a decision of the PAC or its sub-committees, or to reduce or to qualify the scope of PAC's functions, powers and duties (per GTD4 treatment for DSC) - x.
-No decision of PAC shall be made if the decision would cause a party to breach UNC - xi.
-Specify PAC controlled documents as being Performance Assurance Reports Register (PARR), The Risk Register, PAC letters of confirmation and company agreement, PAFA scope, PAFD - xii.
-Definition of the Performance Assurance Party being a party who will be subject to Performance Assurance Objective (either a Party to UNC, CDSP or any other party whose performance or non-performance of activities governed directly or indirectly under UNC) and whose acts or omissions could impact another PAP's contribution to the Performance Assurance Objective - 7) Give PAC authority in the UNC, with relevant protections noted below, to include:
+Any PAT's may resume or be continued until Ofgem provides its decision.
+The decision of Ofgem will be final.
+6) Section n V16 will include amongst other things the following: i.
+The UNC Performance Assurance Objective and other terms pertaining to PAC ii. the composition of the Performance Assurance Committee membership; iii. the basis on which Performance Assurance Committee members are to be appointed and from time to time removed and/or replaced iv. the basis on which a person (not being a committee member) will be appointed to chair each meeting of the Performance Assurance Committee; v. the basis on which a person (not being a committee member) will be appointed as secretary to the Performance Assurance Committee; vi. the voting arrangements and the basis on which decisions of the Performance Assurance Committee will be made; and vii. the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority. viii.
+Definition of the Performance Assurance Framework Document and its purpose and governance (removing it from V12 and moving it to a PAC-governed document) ix.
+UNCC will have no power to overrule a decision of the PAC or its sub-committees, or to reduce or to qualify the scope of PAC's functions, powers and duties (per GTD4 treatment for DSC) х.
+No decision of PAC shall be made if the decision would cause a party to breach UNC xi.
+Specify PAC controlled documents as being Performance Assurance Reports Register (PARR), The Risk Register, PAC letters of confirmation and company agreement, PAFA scope, PAFD xii.
+Definition of the Performance Assurance Party being a party who will be subject to Performance Assurance Objective (either a Party to UNC, CDSP or any other party whose performance or non-performance of activities governed directly or indirectly under UNC) and whose acts or omissions could impact another PAP's contribution to the Performance Assurance Objective 7) Give P AC authority in the UNC, with relevant protections noted below, to include: • To determine the performance and applicable assurance monitoring and incentive tools to be applied to a Party, consistent with those defined in the PAFD, as amended by PAC from time to time • PAC will be added to "UNC - Modification Rules 6.1.1" as a Proposer to raise performance- related modifications.
+This has the benefit that the proposal is bi-partisan, and in the interests of the industry not a single UNC Party.
+Controls over this power will be that the proposal is subject to agreement by a simple majority of all PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and NC 0674 /orkgroup Report Page 12 of 21 Version v1.0 21 July 2020